zendawg/timeclock4j/README.md

 Reports can also be generated.

-# Build Instructions: Desktop and CLI
+# Build Instructions: Desktop, CLI and Android

-You'll need Apache Maven installed to build the software.
 To build, run:

-    mvn clean install
+    gradlew clean install

 This will NOT install documentation - see below for this.

+To run CLI utilties, unzip one of the archives in timeclockj.tools/build/distributions into the location of your choice: <location>

-To run CLI utilties, change directory into `timeclockj.tools/` and run (on Linux/Mac):
+change directory into `<location>/timeclockj.tools-1.2/bin` and run (on Linux/Mac):

-    ./target/appassembler/bin/timeclockj -h
+    ./timeclockj.tools -h

 ... which will show command line options.
 On Windows, run:

-    cmd target\appassembler\bin\timeclockj.bat -h
+    timeclockj.tools.bat -h

+To start the system-docked tray, unzip one of the archives in timeclockj.ui/build/distributions into the location of your choice: <location>: and change directory into `<location>/timeclockj-gui-1.2/bin`

-To start the system-docked tray on Linux, run:
+On Linux, run:

-    ./timeclockj.ui/target/appassembler/bin/timeclockj-gui -h
+    ./timeclockj-gui -h

 To figure out what options to set - recommended are `-i [x]` and `-r` (these are `-i [x]` for interval to check changes to .timelog file, and `-r` to reload on change), as follows:

-    ./timeclockj.ui/target/appassembler/bin/timeclockj-gui -i 5 -r
+    ./timeclockj-gui -f ~/Dropbox/Timeclock4j/.timelog -i 5 -r

 ... to reload every 5 seconds if a change in the file is detected.

-The same is true for Windows, except use the `cmd` executable and suffix the file with `.bat` and ensure path separators are back-sashes, not (*nix-like) forward slashes.
+On Windows, run:

+	timeclockj-gui.bat -has

+or (replacing <username> appropriately):

+	timeclockj-gui.bat --file C:\Users\<username>\Dropbox\Apps\Timeclock4j\.timelog -i 5 -r

+You might like to put a shortcut to a bat file containing the following line in your Startup directory

+(which on Windows 10 is C:\Users\<username>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup):

+start /min timeclockj-gui.bat --file C:\Users\<username>\Dropbox\Apps\Timeclock4j\.timelog -i 5 -r

 # Generating Documentation

 In order to generate documentation, the tex suite of tools is used.

-For Maven, these are only invoked when the `-Dgenerate.docs=true` is set.
+The maven (or ant) build scripts must be invoked from inside the timeclockj.docs directory

 Files are generated in target/docs and produce several new directories for different formats and options of formatting: